-Name TONG CHIN HEN

-Age 57
+58

-Nationality Malaysian
+Malaysian

-Qualification Member of the Institute of Directors, United Kingdom
+Member of the Institute of Directors, United Kingdom

-Position on Board Managing Director
+Managing Director

-Date of Appointment 15 November 2005
+15 November 2005

-Working Experience His career started in 1975 when he joined Ancom Sdn.
+His career started in 1975 when he joined Ancom Sdn.
 Bhd., which went public in 1990, and was the first agrochemical plant to be established in Malaysia.
 He left the company in end of 1992 while he was the Executive Commercial Manager.
 In June 1993, he bought a stake in Imaspro Resources Sdn.
 Bhd. ("IRSB") and assumed the position of General Manager.
-He has been solely responsible for the growth of IRSB to be a leading pesticide player in Malaysia over the last twenty (20) years.
+He has been solely responsible for the growth of IRSB to be a leading pesticide player in Malaysia over the last twenty-one (21) years.
 His ability to lead a Malaysian agrochemical company to break into and increase its overseas presence amidst growing trade protectionism reflects his market-savvy approach to business and the extent of his networking in the international agrochemical business.
 He has been a regular participant in the Annual British Crop Protection Conference & Exhibition in the United Kingdom, the largest annual gathering of players in the global agrochemical industry since the 1990s.

-Other directorships of public companies Nil

-Family relationship with any director and/or major shareholders of the Company Nil

-Conflict of interest with the Company Nil

-List of convictions for offences within the past ten (10) years other than traffic offences Nil

-Committee Nil

-Name DR. LEONG WAN LEONG Age 63 Nationality Malaysian Qualification Bachelor of Science Degree in Chemical Engineering, National Cheng Kung University, Taiwan Master of Science Degree in Process Analysis and Development, University of Aston Birmingham, United Kingdom Ph.D, University of Malaya Position on Board Independent Non-Executive Director Date of Appointment 15 November 2005 Working Experience He joined the University of Malaya in 1977 where he lectured, tutored and conducted research.
+Name DR. LEONG WAN LEONG Age 64 Nationality Malaysian Qualification Bachelor of Science Degree in Chemical Engineering, National Cheng Kung University, Taiwan Master of Science Degree in Process Analysis and Development, University of Aston Birmingham, United Kingdom Ph.D, University of Malaya Position on Board Independent Non-Executive Director Date of Appointment 15 November 2005 Working Experience He joined the University of Malaya in 1977 where he lectured, tutored and conducted research.
 Between mid 1980s until 1996, he held various positions at the Palm Oil Research Institute of Malaysia ("PORIM"), currently known as Malaysia Palm Oil Board.
 He is a trained assessor for the implementation and auditing of ISO 9000 Quality System for the palm oil industry and also the main assessing officer for PORIM's Certificate of Competency Schemes for palm oil refineries and palm oil mills.
 In addition, he is also responsible for organising the Diploma and other certified training programs for palm oil mill engineers, production supervisors and laboratory conductors.
 Other directorships of public companies Nil Family relationship with any director and/or major shareholders of the Company Nil Conflict of interest with the Company Nil List of convictions for offences within the past ten (10) years other than traffic offences Nil Committee Chairman of the Remuneration Committee Member of the Nomination Committee Member of the Audit Committee